UniMath/agda-unimath/src/simplicial-type-theory/standard-spines.lagda.md

 ### The type of 𝑛-spines

-> TODO Reconsider this definition.
+> TODO: Reconsider this definition.

 ```agda
 postulate